High-dimensional linear regression inference via $\ell^2$ weak convergence: Testing linear hypotheses

-\begin{rem} The critical value $\hat{c}_\alpha$ is obtained by Monte Carlo simulation, with a moment-matching approximation as a faster alternative. \end{rem}
+\begin{remark} The critical value $\hat{c}_\alpha$ is obtained by Monte Carlo simulation, with a moment-matching approximation as a faster alternative. \end{remark}

-\begin{rem} \citet{zhu2018linear} and \citet{zhang2025novel} conduct statistical inference with dense $\boldsymbol{\theta}$ by imposing sparsity on orthogonalized loading directions obtained after suitable projection.
-By contrast, we impose no sparsity on $\boldsymbol{A}$ and instead proceed under stronger assumptions on $\boldsymbol{\theta}$, thereby situating our results in a different inferential setting. \end{rem}
+\begin{remark} \citet{zhu2018linear} and \citet{zhang2025novel} conduct statistical inference with dense $\boldsymbol{\theta}$ by imposing sparsity on orthogonalized loading directions obtained after suitable projection.
+In contrast, we impose no sparsity on $\boldsymbol{A}$ and instead proceed under stronger assumptions on $\boldsymbol{\theta}$, thereby situating our results in a different inferential setting. \end{remark}

-\begin{rem} Although we assume $q$ is fixed, the results can be extended to the regime $q=q_n\to\infty$,provided that $\bm{A}$ defines a bounded linear operator on $\ell^2$. \end{rem}